-The Office of Research has the following core values:
+The Division of Research & Innovation has the following core values:

 - To provide excellence in customer service to faculty, staff, students and external constituents